Small Arms Inspection Building: Reopening Information

 What safety measures will be in place once I return to the Small Arms Inspection Building?

-- Physical distancing markers have been placed throughout the historic houses to ensure staff and guests are maintaining appropriate distancing of 2-metres (6-feet).
+Physical distancing markers have been placed throughout the building to ensure staff and guests are maintaining appropriate distancing of 2-metres (6-feet).

 Are masks required at the Small Arms Inspection Building?

 - All persons entering the Small Arms Inspection Building and remaining on the premises must wear a face covering that securely covers the nose, mouth and chin as required under the City of Mississauga by-law no. 0169-2020.
 Any changes to this by-law will be communicated to you on our website and social media channels.
 Please check back often.

 - Exceptions include children two and under, those who have trouble breathing or are otherwise unable to wear a face covering for medical reasons or for reasons of disability, including persons who are unable to remove masks without assistance.
 Proof of a medical condition or disability is not required.